 This philosophy, which is far from the more touristic shows offered in the city, makes Casa de la Memoria a flamenco place where locals and flamenco experts gather as well as a place which a Sevillian would recommend to their family and friends.

-The show lasts aproximately an hour and the fees are the following:
+The show lasts approximately an hour and the fees are as follows:

 General admission: 18€

 Kids from 6 to 11: 10€